StefanSmith/your-code-as-a-crime-scene-tools/README.md

 By default, repositories specified in `repoUrls` will be cloned just in time when executing an analysis recipe.
 If you are planning to work offline, you may wish to clone repositories upfront.
 Since analysis can takes time, there is a dedicated recipe for simply fetching repositories.

-Just run `make fetch-source` and specify the `repoUrls` parameter as usual.
+Just run `make -j fetch-source` and specify the `repoUrls` parameter as usual.

 ## Refreshing repository history